tytydraco/yessleep/out/For_the_past_year_I_have_been_sharing_my_brain.md

 $250

-That's how much my sane mental state is worth me, apparently.
+That's how much my sane mental state is worth to me, apparently.

 About 2 years ago, I was a little low on money.
 Not dangerously so, but enough where I was looking for a little extra.
 So, when I saw that a science company called Visiones was offering $250 for "non-dangerous tests & samples", I almost immediately signed up.